 The Assistance League of Santa Barbara has approximately 379 members, who volunteered over 46,760 hours last year to support and implement sixteen philanthropic programs.
 We are an all-volunteer organization with no executive director or paid staff, and the Board of Directors, which is comprised of the officers and committee chairmen, are elected annually.
 Nationally, 24,000 Assistance League members in 29 states donate over 2,000,000 volunteer hours each year.

 Assisteens, a national auxiliary formed in the 1930’s, provides teenagers with opportunities to serve those in need, develop a sense of responsibility and community spirit and learn leadership skills.
 Our chapter formed an Assisteens auxiliary in January, 2006, and the group’s enthusiastic boys and girls developed their own philanthropic and fundraising programs, as well as offering support to the chapter.
-The program provides an opportunity for members to complete community service hours required for graduation and the skills and experience they acquire reflect favorably on their college applications.
+Membership provides an opportunity for teens to complete community service hours required for graduation and the skills and experience they acquire reflect favorably on their college applications.

 Our shop is the primary source of funding for Assistance League of Santa Barbara's philanthropies.
 A wide variety of quality goods are for sale, including clothing, books, toys and household goods.
 Assistance League of Santa Barbara returns over 90% of its funds to our local community through our philanthropic programs.

 Our shop is staffed entirely by volunteers!
 Over 35 members are working every day we are open to receive, clean, organize and price every item that is donated.
 Our goal is to provide our customers the very best we can offer.